|Last updated 25 June 2020

 route decision, making maximum use o Government railways, was:

 - Daly Waters-Perth

-Australian irlines were invited to submit tenders for the Government airmail subsidy which would be paid on all these routes.
+Australian airlines were invited to submit tenders for the Government airmail subsidy which would be paid on all these routes.
 Tenders closed on 31 January 1934.
-Amid much secrecy, airlines worked to come up with the all-important "pence per mile" rate to undercut the competition but still be profitable.
+Amid much secrecy, airlines worked to come up with the all-important "pence per mile" rate to undercut the competition but remain profitable.
 Some companies submitted multiple tenders with variations in level of service, aircraft type etc. There was also drama, such as Arthur Butler at Cootamundra finalising his tender for the Charleville-Cootamundra route too late to be mailed to the Civil Aviation Branch in Melbourne by the deadline.
 He flew his Puss Moth through bad weather to Melbourne to hand-deliver his tender documents in time.
 It was worth the effort for Butler - he was awarded the route and his newly-formed Butler Air Transport was to grow into a significant airline.
-Holymans Airways, the ony airline operating Tasmania-Melbourne, kept the Hobart connection.
+Holyman's Airways, already operating Tasmania-Melbourne, kept the Hobart connection.

 Qantas Ltd, Brisbane in conjuction with Imperial Airways, London was awarded Singapore-Darwin-Daly Waters*-Charleville-Brisbane, using the untried DH.86 four-engined biplanes under new company name Qantas Empire Airways Ltd.

 MacRobertson Miller Aviation Co had been formed in 1928 when Adelaide

 aviator Horace Clive "Horrie"Miller, who operated a one-man one-aeroplane business Commercial Aviation Co,

 Macpherson Robertson) for financial backing.
 MacRobertson Miller